-DevNet, The Swedish Development Research Network on Nature, Poverty and Power, is financed by a Sida research network grant for the period 2009–2011.
+DevNet, The Swedish Development Research Network on Nature, Poverty and Power, was financed as a Sida research network grant during the period 2009–2012.
 Devnet was launched in order to support activities related to sustainable development at Swedish universities.
 The network is hosted by the Uppsala Center for Sustainable Development (jointly managed by Uppsala University and the Swedish Agricultural University, SLU).

 Pakistan Studies Group, was founded in the mid 1980s to address the frustration of scholars of Pakistan, geographically and culturally an extremely heterogenous country, encompassing aspects of South Asian, Middle Eastern and Central Asian cultures.
 The primary activity of the PSG has beento organise yearly Pakistan Workshop in the Lake District in England.
 Events that have attracted anthropologists, sociologists, economists, political scientists, geographers, demographers, missionaries, historians, development workers as well as non-academic members of the Pakistani community in Britain.

 Gendering Asia Network is a Nordic network addressing researchers and students at Nordic institutes who are engaged in research on gender in Asia.
 As much Nordic research on gender in Asia consists of collaborative research in continuous dialogue with research by scholars in Asia as well as in other parts of the world, the network also invites scholars from the region of Asia and elsewhere to participate.
 Annual workshops are held, the first one in Kungälv, 19–21 May 2005.